Catering for a Large Party with a Spit Roast

 If you're planning on cooking a spit roaster for an engagement party or a wedding, I'd recommend cooking roasts or whole animals as this style of cooking needs to be cooked all the way through prior to being taken off the spit roaster and carved all at one.
 This option is best for when you have a designated eating time for more formal events.

 DIY spit roasting rather than getting a spit roast catering company to cook for you is a great way to save some money.
-Chicken breasts for cooking gyros will cost around $7 per kilo or around $2.30 per head.
-Whole chickens cost around $8 depending on the size and based on a quarter chicken per person, that'll cost you $2 per head.
-Lamb/beef/pork will range between $7-$11 per kilo so at $2-$4 per kilo, it's certainly well worth doing it yourself.
-A whole lamb weighing 17kgs costs around $135 ($7 per kilo). this is the most common size lamb you'll find at the local butcher and is referred to as a spring lamb.
-If you know a farmer, you'll be able to get a sheep up to 30kgs for around $7 per kilo.
-Whole pigs from the butcher cost around $250.
-Strangely, in my experience, it makes no difference in price if you buy a 15kg pig or a 30kg pig. the price is the same.
-Maybe check if your local butcher as i guess they are all different. if you want an oven larger pig, it's most likely going to be a special order so be sure to give plenty of warning.
+Chicken breasts for cooking gyros will cost around $9 per kilo or around $3 per head.
+Whole chickens cost around $12 depending on the size and based on a quarter chicken per person, that'll cost you $3 per head.
+Lamb/beef/pork will range between $10-$20 per kilo depending on the cut so at $2.50-$5 per person, it's certainly well worth doing it yourself.
+A whole lamb weighing 17kgs costs around $200 ($12 per kilo).
+This is the most common size lamb you'll find at the local butcher and is referred to as a spring lamb.
+If you know a farmer, you'll be able to get a sheep up to 30kgs for around $11 per kilo.
+Whole pigs from the butcher cost around $250 - $300.
+Strangely, in my experience, it makes no difference in price if you buy a 15kg pig or a 30kg pig.
+The price is the same.
+Maybe check if your local butcher as they are all different. if you want an oven larger pig, it's most likely going to be a special order so be sure to give plenty of warning.

-Check our blog post that will guide you what decisions to make when looking for the Perfect Spit Roast for Sale here.
+Check our blog post to help you decide what the Perfect Spit Roaster for Sale for you is here.